Skip to main content

 Our Gender Pay Gap Employer Statement

-The gender pay gap is not the same as equal pay.
+The Gender Pay Gap is not the same as Equal Pay.
 Equal pay is where women and men are paid the same for the same or similar positions - in Australia this is a legal requirement (and a moral one for us!).
-Gender pay gaps do not compare like or similar roles, instead they compare everyone in the business and show the overall difference in the average pay for women and men across the entire workforce.
+Gender Pay Gaps do not compare like or similar roles, instead they compare everyone in the business and show the overall difference in the average pay for women and men across the entire workforce.
 Our analysis shows that we provide equal pay, so we can be confident that our gender pay gap is not a result of equal pay concerns.

 The gender pay gap data includes all positions and employment types within the business which includes full-time, part-time, casual, professionals, technical trades, administrative roles and senior executives.
-The total remuneration data also includes things like superannuation, overtime, bonuses and cars.
+The total remuneration data also includes things like superannuation, overtime, bonuses and vehicles.

 Similar to other businesses in the building and construction sector, our pay gap is the result of certain roles within our business that have historically been performed mostly by women or men as well as the number of women we have in senior or manager positions.